hpaolini/indexino-js/README.md

 [http://hpaolini.github.io/indexino-js](http://hpaolini.github.io/indexino-js)

 ## Contributing
-Pull requests are welcome.
+Pull requests are welcomed.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 [GNU GPLv2](https://choosealicense.com/licenses/gpl-2.0/)